 Yes.
 You have unlimited use of your episode and the footage released for it.
 You have permission to air your episode in the customer lounge of your business, on your web site or use parts of it in your commercials or advertising.
 You should also think about the placement of your logo on T-shirts, coffee cups, hats and other places during the shooting of your episode.

 The local portion of your episode can occur anywhere and this includes at your business.
-This has a very strong impact for the public on the branding of your image who view the great things your business does.
+This has a very strong impact for the public on the branding of your image.

-This altruistic team effort on display should develop customer loyalty and trust.
+This altruistic team effort on display should develop customer loyalty and trust for your business.

 How do we know that the teams get our money and not someone else when we buy, sponsor or support them?

-Each Team Leader chooses how their business gets paid.
-We suggest a service such as Zelle that many banks use.
-The team can simply list their email address or mobile phone number on the team page and you connect with them directly.
-There are no charges for using Zelle.
+All the financial records are public as part of the contest.
+Each Team Leader chooses how their business earns revenue.
+The team can simply list their email address or mobile phone number on the team page and you connect with them directly through a service such as Zelle or use a shopping cart on a website.
 The team can also use services such as paypal that charge fees.
 How each team sets up their business, is up to them.

-Once again, you do not send money to us, you send it directly to the team you choose.
+Once again, you do not send money to us, you send it directly to the team you choose to support when you buy their goods or services.

 How do I get paid to be a team member?